glebd/cocoafob/README.markdown

 # Licence

-Written by Gleb Dolgich
+Written by Gleb Dolgich and contributors

 Twitter: @glebd

 Web: <http://pixelespressoapps.com>

 CocoaFob is distributed under the BSD License
 <http://www.opensource.org/licenses/bsd-license.php>

-Copyright &copy; 2009-2011, PixelEspresso.
+Copyright &copy; 2009-2012, PixelEspresso.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: